-This article will explain how to look for a part-time job and the help available from Purple Door.
+This article will explain how to look for a part-time job and the help available from the Careers and Employability Service.

 How do I look for a part-time job?

 Many students look for part-time employment while studying at university to earn extra money or to gain additional skills.

 This could be anything from bar and restaurant work to retail and customer service roles.
 This may involve working during the evenings, on weekends and on free days during the week.

 The Careers and Employability Service can support you in a number of ways, from providing information and support with your CV to using MyCareer to find jobs available in the area.
 As a University of Portsmouth student, you get free access to this system!

 MyCareer has hundreds of part-time vacancies across many different sectors.
 You can log in very easily with your university username and password.
 Once logged in, you will be taken to your own dashboard which you can update and personalise to get notified about the jobs and events that interest you!

 The Careers and Employablity Service can help you find a part-time job, by advertising part-time vacancies with local employers on the MyCareer Jobs Board and with information on preparing your CV for part-time work.
 If you would like to speak to someone about finding or applying for part-time work, drop-in to the Careers and Employability Centre at any time during our opening hours.